MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-version-function.md

 ### Using parse_version with other functions

-This query compares all pairs of version numbers from the initial list, removes duplicate pairs, and then identifies the higher version number for each pair.
+This query compares all pairs of version numbers from the initial list, removes duplicate pairs, and then parses each version string to identify the higher version number for each pair.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]